KlnSdr/dobby/README.md

 - `dobby.port`: The port the server will listen on.
 Default: `3000`
 - `dobby.threads`: The number of threads the server will use to handle requests.
 Default: `10`
 - `dobby.disableFilters`: Disables all filters.
 Default: `false`
-- `dobby.staticContentDir`: The directory relative to the resource folder to serve static content from.
-Default: `./`
+- `dobby.staticContent.directory`: The directory relative to the resource folder to serve static content from.
+  Default:
+  `./`
-- `dobby.disabelStaticContent`: Disables serving static content.
+- `dobby.staticContent.disable`: Disables serving static content.
 Default: `false`
+- `dobby.staticContent.cleanUpInterval`: The interval in minutes in which the staticFile manager will cleanup old files from the cache.
+- `dobby.staticContent.maxFileAge`: The maximum time in hours a file is allowed to stay in the cache.
 - `dobby.mode`: either `http` or `pure`.
 Default: `http`.
     - `http`: The server processes incoming requests as HTTP requests.
 Filters and RouteHandler are available.
 This is the default mode.